jhklarcher/myanimelist_scraper/README.md

 ```
 To store the data in the `mal.json` file.

-To convert the json to a csv file, you can use the `json_to_csv.py` script.
+To convert the json to a csv file you can use the `json_to_csv.py` script.